-We see our role as one of partnering with you to offer the guidance and support your son or daughter needs to thrive during the Cornell years.
+We see our role as one of partnering with you to offer the guidance and support your student needs to thrive during the Cornell years.
 The resources provided here are designed for you to navigate together the many decisions and opportunities of the first year.
 Resources and Contacts lists essential contacts at the college, and I invite you to call or write to us if you have questions or need additional information.

 Associate Dean for Student Services

 College of Engineering

-You may already have a child in college, in which case you know the thoughts, feelings, circumstances, and brand new situations that arise when a son or daughter leaves home for the first time.
-It’s a big deal, and we understand that because many of us also are parents of college-age children and empathize with your experience.
+You may already have a child in college, in which case you know the thoughts, feelings, circumstances, and brand new situations that arise when a child leaves home for the first time.
+It’s a big deal, and we understand that because many of us also are the families of college-age children and empathize with your experience.

 What Students Can Expect